dotnet/docs-aspire/docs/database/postgresql-entity-framework-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your orchestrator project, register the PostgreSQL component and consume the `DbContext` using the following methods:
+In your app host project, register the PostgreSQL component and consume the `DbContext` using the following methods:

 ```csharp
 var postgresdb = builder.AddPostgres("pg")